atulghodmare777/certified-kubernetes-administrator-course/docs/19-kustomize/kustomize-concept.md

   - deployment.yaml             # include a file
   - service.yaml
   - ../../base                  # include another kustomize directory (base)
+  - ./frontend/                 # include a subfolder that has its own kustomization.yaml
+  - ./backend/                  # each subfolder is processed independently first

 # ── TRANSFORMERS ───────────────────────────────────────
 namespace: prod                 # set namespace on all resources